jcont12/aid/notes.md

 9.- Decided to change view files from .html to .ejs because there is more documentation and I can actually use the <% include filepath %> to render partials

 10.- Remember to npm install mysql in order to require mysql in your main.js file

+11.- Make sure Mysql is installed in the computer you are working in.
+Once installation is complete make sure you memorize the user and password created for the database.
+When accessing the database from the command line, type mysql -u username -p which will prompt for db password.
+(IN CASE OF WINDOWS - mysql command might not work, use this video https://www.youtube.com/watch?v=ZO9g5JTyvQY)

+12.- Cheat sheet for using MySQL from command line: https://gist.github.com/hofmannsven/9164408